marionettejs/backbone.marionette/docs/marionette.eventbinder.md

 ```

 This will unbind the event that was configured with the binding
-object, and remove it from the BindTo bindings.
+object, and remove it from the EventBinder bindings.

 ## Unbind All Events